tonybaloney/tonybaloney.github.io/blog/extending-python-with-assembly.md

 Assembly function calls don't have the concept of arguments, but instead Operating Systems define a specification (called a calling convention) on which registers should be used for which argument.

-Luckily, macOS and Linux have the same [calling conventions](https://software.intel.com/sites/default/files/article/402129/mpx-linux64-abi.pdf) for arguments, which states that the following registers should be populated with the values of the arguments when a function is called:
+Luckily, macOS and Linux have the same [calling convention](https://software.intel.com/sites/default/files/article/402129/mpx-linux64-abi.pdf) called System-V for arguments, which states that the following registers should be populated with the values of the arguments when a function is called:

 | Argument        | 64-bit Register |
 |-----------------|-----------------|